dct2012/4wm/README.md

 * Add a way to pipe desktopinfo to a panel like xmonad.

-* Start breaking things into seperate files.
+* Finalize breaking things into seperate files.
   * look for conditional statements that can be moved to preprocessor conditionals.
   * preprocessor conditions for function/variables/etc.
   * overall organization.
     * find a way to keep config.h one file and have no warnings.

 * Work on floating layout.

+* Work on the dead clients.

 Bugs
 ----